DurdagiLab/cavity-atoms-generator/README.md

 # Cavity Atom Identifier Tool
-This tool is based on a custom script developed to support blind docking studies using the **GOLD** molecular docking software (Cambridge Crystallographic Data Centre, CCDC).
+This tool is based on a custom Python script developed to support blind docking studies using the **GOLD** molecular docking software (Cambridge Crystallographic Data Centre, CCDC).
 It facilitates the identification of a user-defined binding site by extracting atom serial numbers from a standard PDB file for selected residues.
 These indices are formatted in blocks of ten, as required by the `cavity.atoms` input file used by GOLD.

 # Description
 **cavity-atoms-generator** is a lightweight, dependency-free utility that reads a PDB file and writes atom serial numbers of specified residues to a GOLD-compatible binding site definition file.